asjad99/software_directory/README.md

 ### Software Projects

-Mostly deprecated, i have shared some of the my recent Research projects, course projects, side projects, prototypes done in the past.
+I enjoy coding in Python and am an open-source enthusiast.
+Below i have shared some of the my recent Research projects, course projects, side projects, prototypes done in the past (mostly deprecated).

 ##### Image Processing/Computer Graphics:yarn: